Win Conditions Explained

 The Stealth Nature of Crown Wins

 Crown victories are famously sneaky, and this is by design.
-Because crowns do not have an obvious running total the way prestige points do — there is no scoreboard for crowns, just symbols scattered across your tableau — opponents who are not actively counting can lose track of your progress.
+Because crowns do not have an obvious running total the way prestige points do (there is no scoreboard for crowns, just symbols scattered across your tableau), opponents who are not actively counting can lose track of your progress.
 A player with seven or eight crowns may not look threatening to an opponent fixated on their own prestige engine, especially if those crowns are spread across many low-profile Level 1 and Level 2 cards.
 Then a single purchase of a two-crown card pushes them to ten, and the game ends before the other player can react.
 This asymmetry of attention is one of the most powerful features of the crown path: it exploits the natural human tendency to focus on the most visible metric (points) rather than the one that actually matters.

 The flip side is that crown wins are harder to plan from the start.
 You cannot simply decide "I will collect crowns" on turn one the way you might commit to a prestige engine.
-Instead, crown victories tend to emerge organically — you buy a few crowned cards because they happen to fit your engine, you notice you are at six or seven, and you pivot.
+Instead, crown victories tend to emerge organically: you buy a few crowned cards because they happen to fit your engine, you notice you are at six or seven, and you pivot.
 The best crown players are opportunistic.
 They keep a mental tally of their crown count at all times and recognize the inflection point where crowns shift from a secondary benefit to a primary win condition.

 Defending Against Crown Wins

 Because crown victories rely on stealth, the best defense is simply paying attention.
-Count your opponent's crowns at the start of every turn — not approximately, but exactly.
+Count your opponent's crowns at the start of every turn, not approximately, but exactly.
 Once they reach six or seven, start evaluating every card in the market not just for its value to you, but for its crown contribution to them.
-Blocking becomes especially important when the market contains a two-crown or three-crown card that would push your opponent over the threshold.
+Blocking becomes especially important when the market contains a two-crown card that would push your opponent over the threshold.
 Sometimes the correct play is to buy a card you do not need, or even to take gems that deny your opponent access to a critical crowned card, purely as a defensive measure.
 The tempo cost of a blocking turn is almost always worth it if it prevents an immediate loss.

-Color Victory: The Collector's Gambit
+Color Victory: The Concentration Gambit

 The Structure of a Color Win